Privacy Policy

 Data Protection Officer (DPO)

-Under GDPR all public bodies must nominate a Data Protection Officer.
+Under UK GDPR all public bodies must nominate a Data Protection Officer.
 The DPO is responsible for advising on compliance, training and awareness and is the main point of contact with the Information Commissioner's Office (ICO).
 The DPO for our practices is:

 Lisa Nolan, Lisanolan1@nhs.net